 The footage is being prepared for OnDemand viewing and we’ll certainly provide the link when it’s ready!

-We feel we need to post a blog about this because we get asked this a lot and since we’re not a band that markets ourselves to the wedding industry, this is the only online info we have about having Too White Crew at a wedding.
+Gonna throw this out there because we get asked this a lot and since we’re not a band that markets ourselves to the wedding industry, this is the only online info we have about having Too White Crew at a wedding.
 In the event you’ve found this blog because you searched for one of the tags we used in this blog, check out our website to see who we are and what we do so that the below blog makes better sense.
 If you’ve come here because you’re a TWC fan and are interested in having us at your wedding, please read on.

-The best thing about having us at a wedding may not even be our extra fly play list or the stage show.
+The best thing about having us at a wedding may not even be our dope play list or the stage show.
 It’s what we do to customize elements of our performance to the bride & groom so that the show is unforgettable.
-Whether it’s giving gag gifts like a delicious forty of Colt 45 to the bridal party, having the bride take a pull of Boone’s Farm or gathering stories about friends and family in advance of the wedding so we can clown about them on the mic — we bring the everyone together and make them laugh.
+Whether it’s giving gag gifts like a delicious forty of Colt 45 to the bridal party, having the bride take a pull of Boone’s Farm…or gathering stories about friends and family in advance of the wedding so we can clown about them on the mic — we bring everyone together and make them laugh.
 We’re regularly told that we MADE the wedding.

 Wanna take it this madness to another level?
-You can also theme out our performance with dookie chains as the bridal party gift – given out right before we start, themed table numbers with old school artists’ names…and imagine when the waiters come around to the bridal party’s table, asking what wine they’d like and the choices are a 2011 Strawberry Hill or Blue Hawaiian?
+You can also theme out our performance with dookie chains as the bridal party gift – given out right before we start…and imagine when the waiters come around to the bridal party’s table, asking what wine they’d like and the choices are a 2016 Strawberry Hill or Blue Hawaiian?
 The party has clearly begun.
 All the themed elements (we have many more) don’t make the wedding any less formal or elegant.
 We’ll leave that to the actions of your guests, like when your uncle starts doin’ the Humpty.

 So whoomp there it is.
 Are we a wedding band?
 Heeeal naw.
 Do we rock at weddings though?
 Does Warren G regulate?